isabelabpas/SQL_projects/8 Week SQL Challenge/Pizza Runner Case Study.md

 For each question, I have included a SQL Query Solution, its output, and a brief response to the information requested.

 **➡️ Data Cleaning and Manipulation ⬅️**
-Prior to beginning the analysis and answering any questions, there are two tables that need some work done!
-Below it can be seen that the first table that needs to be cleaned is the *customer_orders* table:
+Prior to beginning the analysis and answering any questions, there are two tables that need some work done.
+Below is the *customer_orders* table which requires some cleaning:

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/user-attachments/assets/893f9af0-d1d9-4184-8f3e-36a09030dddf">
 </p>

-From the screenshot, we can see that there are blank spaces as well as null values in both the *exclusions* and the *extras* columns, which needs to be standardized.
+From the screenshot, we can see that there are blank spaces as well as null values in both the *exclusions* and the *extras* columns, requiring standardization.
 For that, I created a temporary table from the original *customer_orders* table and replaced any blank or non-standard values in the two aforementioned columns with NULL:
 ```sql
 CREATE TEMP TABLE customer_orders_temp AS
 SELECT